webhookx-io/webhookx/README.md

 ## Contributing

-We ❤️ pull requests

-## Contributors
+We ❤️ pull requests, and we’re continually working hard to make it as easy as possible for developers to contribute.

 Thank you for your contribution to WebhookX!